HyperDogTherapy

 Confirm current services, therapist availability, prices and suitability directly with the centre before travelling.

-• Do you recommend pool work, treadmill work or physiotherapy?
+• Would you recommend pool work, underwater treadmill work, physiotherapy or another route?

-• How do you monitor water hygiene and safety?
+• How do you monitor water hygiene, fatigue, discomfort and session progress?

 Local area